kawaicheung/book-on-naming-things/manuscript/Ch_IteratingMeaning.md

 ```

 The conditional now reads more meaningfully.
-In addition, `isOfficeClosed()` is a method I can see myself reusing far more often than `shouldSendAutoReponse()`.
+In addition, `isOfficeClosed()` reads as a method that has far more potential applications than `shouldSendAutoReponse()` does.

 Tautologous conditionals aren't necessarily bad, though.
 There are times where describing the _effect_ is the cleanest option.
-We can stick to this example.
+We'll continue with this example.

 Suppose that we introduce a few more conditions to determine whether to send an auto-response.
 Namely, we let a user toggle auto-responses altogether and we also want to exclude auto-responses to emails that are flagged as spam.

 ```C#